Malvagfr/ih_datamadpt1121_project_m3/README.md

 - Color
 - Cut:
-- Clarity: a lack of internal defects called inclusions For doing this we will
+- Clarity: a lack of internal defects called inclusions

+For doing this we will:

+- This problem requires Supervised Learning as there is an expected output (i.e the diamond's price).
+- Predicting the price of a diamond from dataset is a Regression Task.
+More specifically, a Multivariate Regression Task.
+- We will be using the Batch Learning technique since the data is not live-fed from a source.
-The accuracy of the prediction is meassure using the RMSE
+- The accuracy of the prediction is meassure using The Root Mean Square Error, RMSE (typical for Regression tasks).

 ## **👩🏻‍💻 Resources:**